 One thing I though of was creamed spinach.
 Classic side dish recipe that goes so well with beef or poultry…but what if spinach isn’t you’re thing?

-To make this Creamed Spaghetti Squash with Bacon and Gruyere, start by cooking the spaghetti squash in the oven.
-Next scrape out all the flesh into strands and put the squash in a bowl to hang out while you make the sauce.
+To make this Creamed Spaghetti Squash with Bacon and Gruyere, start by cooking the spaghetti squash in the oven, you can follow our how to guide linked above!

-Gruyere is a nutty, milder form of swiss cheese – which I am not a fan of – so even if you don’t like swiss cheese you should try gruyere.
+We’re using Gruyere cheese for this casserole.
+Gruyere is a nutty, milder form of Swiss cheese – which I am not a fan of – so even if you don’t like Swiss cheese you should try gruyere.

 Yes you have to get the REAL bacon bits, they’re a little more expensive than the fake kind obviously but definitely worth it.
 We keep bacon bits in the refrigerator for lots of things like making eggs or mixing into some chicken salad.

-Ok back to the spaghetti squash – mix the cooked spaghetti squash into the cream sauce then pour it all into an 8″ x 8″ baking dish.
+Ok back to our spaghetti squash recipe!
+Mix the cooked spaghetti squash into the cream sauce then pour it all into an 8″ x 8″ baking dish.

-Top that with more cheese and panko bread crumbs and get it in the oven to bake.
+Top that with more cheese and bread crumbs and get it in the oven to bake.